-- My favorite piece of trash to use (and one I’m sure we all have in excess ;)) is a wine bottle.
+- One of the most diverse things to use (and one we all have in excess ;)) is a wine bottle.
 There are so many things you can do with it, from turning it into a candle holder, vase for flowers or just a decorative piece for your mantle.
 It’s a great craft for adult & young learner’s classes.
 Find more ideas here.

-- My next suggestion involves the classic toilet paper/paper towel roll.
-While there are so many different things you can do with it, one of my favorites is this beautiful flower wall art!
+- Our next suggestion involves the classic toilet paper/paper towel roll.
+While there are so many different things you can do with it, one of the all-time favorites and classics is this beautiful flower wall art!
 It’s simple, fun, and materials are quite minimal!
 Again, perfect for adults and young ones!
 Find more fun ideas here.

-- Lastly, up cycle your soda cans – they’re crafting gold!
-Not only are they easy to come by, they’re also very versatile.
+- Lastly, upcycle your soda cans – they’re crafting gold!
+Not only are they easy to come by, but they’re also very versatile.
 From jewelry & bags to lanterns & wind chimes, you can do it all with aluminum cans!
 As this particular material can be sharp when cut, only use in classes with older children and adults.
 Find more fabulous ideas here.

-Have you had problems continuing to recycle now that you live in Spain?
+Have you had problems recycling in Spain now that you live here?
 What ways have you helped to recycle in Madrid?
 Post your tips on our Facebook page.